 In particular our work is focused on four areas:

 We publish research throughout the year, from extensive reports to shorter pamphlets, on a diverse range of policy areas.
 In the past year we have published reports on a number of subjects including:

-We run a broad events programme, including roundtable discussions, panel events and an extensive party conference programme.
-Recent speakers at our events have included Rt Hon Greg Clark MP and Rt Hon Chris Grayling MP.
+We run a broad events programme, including roundtable discussions, panel events, webinars and an extensive party conference programme.
+Recent speakers at our events have included George Freeman MP, Sir Simon Jenkins and Marvin Rees, Mayor of Bristol.

-We also run a membership network of local authorities and corporate follows.
+We also run a membership network of local authorities and corporate fellows.